 Evergreen contains a set of React components that’s suitable for enterprise grade web applications.
 Since it uses React Primitive, it’s highly flexible.
 At the same time, it works just as easily right out of the box.

 It includes a wide range of components and tools starting from basic layouts, typography, colors and icons to function-based components such as dropdowns, toggles, file uploads and feedback indicators.
 After installing the Evergreen package, you can pick and choose the components you want to import.
-It scores a 7,000+ star rating on Github.
+It currently has 9,000+ stars on GitHub.

 For simple React Bootstrap 4 components, check out Reactstrap.
 It comes with two primary distribution versions.
 One, a basic version that excludes optional dependencies.
 This gives you more flexibility in configuring required dependencies.

 The second version is the full version that includes all the optional dependencies.
 This one is recommended for smaller applications.
-Reactstrap is yet another collection in the React UI components library that crosses the 7,000 star mark on Github.
+Reactstrap is yet another collection in the React UI components library that crosses the 8,700 star mark on GitHub.

 Rebass contains only eight foundational components, all in a super-small file.
 The components are extensible and themable, and built for responsive web design.

 The components use styled-system and serve as a great starting point for extending into custom UI components for your app.
 The ThemeProvider can also help you with this.
-The star count on Github is nearing 5,000.
+The star count on GitHub is over 6,000.

 Grommet has a wide library of components in its kit and counts big names like Netflix and Boeing among its users.
 Whether your app is for phones or for wider screens displays, you’ll be able to design layouts.
 Accessibility is via keyboard or screen reader.

 Theming tools help with the customization for color, type and layout.
-This React UI components library rates a star count exceeding 4,000 on Github.
+This React UI components library has a star count exceeding 6,000 on GitHub.

 Elemental UI provides a number of basic functional components for standalone use or in any combination, whether in default style or after theming.
 Some of the components include forms, buttons, cards and modals.

-The project is under development, but manages a 4,000+ star rating on Github.
+The project is under development, but manages a 4,000+ star count on GitHub.

 If you’re at home with Less development, customizing the components should not pose any problem.
-The components in this library include icons, loaders, dividers, tooltips and more, and RSUITE has close to 2,500 stars on Github.
+The components in this library include icons, loaders, dividers, tooltips and more, and React Suite has close to 4,000 stars on GitHub.

 Among the most interesting React UI component libraries, Belle offers a truly wide range of components.
 You can customize these components at two levels – the base level for all components collectively, as well as each component individually.

 The components come with support for mobiles and ARIA support.
 The way to go about using Belle is to first set up a simple app with React, and then import any Belle component and begin using it right away.
-This component library has more than 2,300 stars on Github.
+This component library has more than 2,400 stars on GitHub.

 Colors and typography can be customized and the detailed documentation will help you get past the basics.
-On Github, React-md counts close to 2,000 stars.
+On GitHub, react-md counts more than 2,000 stars.

 This list of React UI component libraries would not be complete without PrimeReact.
 It provides components to cover almost all basic interface requirements such as input options, menus, data presentation, messages and more.

 It pays attention to mobile experience, too, with touch-optimized responsive design elements.
 There are a number of templates and themes that allow you to customize and choose between flat and material design.
-This component library is nearing 800 stars on Github.
+This component library has more than 1,200 stars on GitHub.

 Unlike the foregoing React UI component libraries, KendoReact is a premium set of components, with licenses starting at $799.
 It boasts an impressive client list that includes Microsoft, NASA and Sony.
 And you too can use it to create fast and feature-rich apps with impressive UI.